natefinch/gorram/README.md

 It's like go run for any go function.

 Automagically understands how to produce an interface from the command line into a Go function.

+*Sometimes, magic is just someone spending more time on something than anyone else might reasonably expect.* -Teller

 ## Installation